The Titans’ coronavirus outbreak is not abating and the NFL must deal with a scheduling headache

 The Titans placed wide receiver Corey Davis on their covid-19 reserve list Wednesday.
 That list is for players who test positive or are found through contact-tracing to have been exposed to the virus.

-If the Titans-Bills game could be played Monday or Tuesday, the Bills’ game scheduled for next Thursday night against the Chiefs also would have to be rescheduled.
+If the Titans-Bills game could be played Monday or Tuesday, that would necessitate the Bills’ game next Thursday night against the Chiefs being pushed back.
+But a Titans-Bills game on Monday or Tuesday would be possible only if the Titans can go several days without a positive result.

 The Patriots, Chiefs and Las Vegas Raiders had no new positive results Thursday morning, according to the person familiar with the results.
 The Patriots’ lack of any new positives Thursday morning was confirmed by a second person with knowledge of the matter.